Sexuality Counselor Certification Under Special Circumstances

 Upon receipt of a complete application package, AASECT will forward the application to the Sexuality Counselor Certification Committee for action and approval.

-- Upon approval of the Committee on Sexuality Counselors Certification, the successful applicant will receive a certificate in recognition of having met AASECT requirements for certification in the area of sexuality counseling.
-This certificate shall be subject to renewal for the first time in three (3) years, and every three (3) years thereafter.
+B. Upon approval of the Sexuality Counselor Certification Committee, the successful applicant will receive a certificate in recognition of having met AASECT requirements for certification in the area of sexuality counseling.
+This certificate will be subject to renewal every three (3) years.

-- Each AASECT Certified Sexuality Counselor will be listed in the AASECT Membership Directory.
+C. Each AASECT Certified Sexuality Counselor will be listed in the National Register of AASECT.
+AASECT Membership Directory and will be eligible to receive referrals from the National Office and AASECT website.

-- Membership in AASECT shall be maintained on an annual basis to retain the AASECT certification status.
+D. Membership in AASECT will be maintained on an annual basis to retain the AASECT certification status.
 If membership in AASECT lapses, certification will also lapse.